flexera/optima-tools/common-bill-ingestion/azure_china/README.md

 ## What it does

-This Policy will poll the Azure China EA API, download the bill and upload it to CBI Bill Upload API
+This Policy will poll the Azure China EA API, download the bill and upload it to CBI Bill Upload API.
+This Policy will need to be applied every month with a new *Billing Period*

 ## Input Parameters